percona/k8spg-docs/docs/backups-ondemand.md

 # Making on-demand backups

-To make an on-demand backup, the user should use a backup configuration file.
-The example of the backup configuration file is [deploy/backup.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/backup.yaml):
+To make an on-demand backup manually, you need a backup configuration file.
+You can use the example of the backup configuration file [deploy/backup.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/backup.yaml):

 ```yaml
 apiVersion: pg.percona.com/v2beta1